17air/OCR/README.md

 python run_example.py --config config_example.json --image_path path/to/image.png
 ```

-The script will print the raw output from the model.
-Post-processing steps depend on the specific model you are using.
+If `char_map` is provided in the configuration, the script prints the decoded text.
+Otherwise it prints the raw model output.